Navi Mumbai Airport To Be Ready By 2024, Says Maharashtra Dy CM

-In a recent development, the Navi Mumbai Airport Private Limited has announced that the airport will be designed by the celebrated Zaha Hadid Architects.
+The Navi Mumbai Airport Private Limited has said the airport will be designed by the celebrated Zaha Hadid Architects.
 The architect firm will design the Terminal 1 and the ATC Tower of the airport.
 The London-based architect firm was selected after a 12-week design competition, which witnessed international architect firms participating.
 This will be ZHA's first major project in the Indian sub-continent.

 What do we need to know about the airport?